-- (a) Conveyances (deeds of assignment);
+- Conveyances (deeds of assignment);

-- (b) Legal charges;
+- Legal charges;

-- (c) Releases;
+- Releases;

-- (d) Agreements for sale and purchase;
+- Agreements for sale and purchase;

-- (e) Court orders affecting land interests;
+- Court orders affecting land interests;

-- (f) Leases; and
+- · Leases; and

-- (g) Other instruments in writing affecting land interests.
+- Other instruments in writing affecting land interests.

-If a document contains confidential information, the parties may choose to register a memorandum of the
+If a document contains confidential information, the parties may choose to register a memorandum of the document.
+The memorandum will include only the details of the matters that need to be registered to protect priority without disclosing the confidential information.